Gross Misconduct

 6. When a cool, young priest starts teaching at your school, agree with your friends that if he grew his hair longer and learned how to play the electric guitar, he’d be the most famous priest ever.

-7. When your father informs you that he saw your parish priest swimming lengths at his health club, ask yourself if priests are permitted such indulgences, then check if his bathing suit was black.
+7. When your father informs you that he saw your parish priest swimming lengths at his health club, ask yourself if priests are permitted such indulgences, then check to make sure his bathing suit was black.

 8. When your teacher warns that thinking impure thoughts during mass will get you an extra year in purgatory, decide it’s worth it.

-9. Ask your RE teacher if Eve really looked like the woman in the Pantene shampoo commercial.
+9. Ask your RE teacher if Eve looked like the woman in the Timotei shampoo commercial.

-10. Double-check if Jonah crawled out of the whale’s spout or was just pooped out.
+10. Double-check if Jonah crawled out of the whale’s spout or was simply pooped out.

 11. Ask if, after turning water into wine at the wedding in Canaan, Jesus then made chocolate milk for the children.